samasthiti/samasthiti/_house-plans/apple-hospital.md

 ---
 **OFFICE PLAN DETAILS**

-The floor layout of the office of dimension 22 by 32 feet consists of a Boss cabin, Manager Cabin, Conference room, Work station, Reception, Pantry, and Common toilet.
+The floor layout of the office of dimension 21 by 9 feet has a 9 seater sofa, reception table, coffee machine, T.v. unite, and Shelf unite.

-**Plot size -** 22 Feet x 32 Feet
+**Plot size -** 21 Feet x 9 Feet

 **Location -** INDORE (MADHYA PRADESH)

-**Built-up area -** 704 Square feet
+**Built-up area -** 189 Square feet

-**Type of Interior -** Commercial office
+**Type of Interior -** Waiting area.

-**The estimated cost of construction -** 7,00,000/-
+**The estimated cost of construction -** 3,00,000/-

 **“INVEST IN US TO MAKE YOUR INVESTMENT BETTER”**